Skip to main content

 Clean drinking water has a dual effect against Mastitis

-Clean drinking water prevents contamination and at the same time ensures an increased resistance.
-Animals with a strong resistance are less susceptible to infections and are less likely to get sick.
-If a cow takes in fewer germs, her body does not have to expend energy to fight them.
-In this way as much energy as possible goes to (milk) production.
-Have you ever measured the somatic cell count in your drinking trough?
-Because the quality of the water in the drinking trough is 25 times worse than at the source.
-Research by WUR shows that a mastitis cow costs you €240, a drinking trough examination can be had for as little as a few tens.
-Clean drinking water for your cows also helps improve the cow's immune system, making her less likely to contract diseases like mastitis.
-Drinking troughs are a source of pathogens, including those of clinical and subclinical mastitis.
-With Watter, the water is completely clean and ruled out as a source of infection.
+Have you ever measured the germ count in your drinking trough?
+The water quality in the trough is 25 times worse than at the source.
+Research from WUR shows that a mastitis-infected cow costs you €140 per cow per year [3].
+A trough inspection only costs a few tens of euros.
+Clean drinking water also helps improve the immune system of your cows, reducing their risk of diseases like mastitis.
+Drinking troughs are a source of pathogens, including those causing clinical and subclinical mastitis.
+With Watter, the water is completely clean and eliminated as a source of infection.

 Watter: clean drinking water and disinfectant